Beta-51/BetterthanVanilla/README.md

 # Example Mod

-Template for making Babric mods for BTA!
+Lusii's plugin for her server, but also available for everyone!

 **Note: *DO NOT fork this repository unless you want to contribute!***